-- A. Encourage long term business investments that generate net fiscal benefits to the County, protect environmental quality, and provide increase to net personal income. - B. Support incentives to those businesses of all sizes which demonstrate a commitment to protecting the environment and enhancing the County's quality of life. - C. Promote economic opportunity for all residents, including unemployed, underemployed, and special needs populations. - D. Encourage diversified economic development to achieve and maintain a balanced tax base. - E. Support agriculture, forestry, manufacturing, tourism, and related support services as strong components of the local economy. - F. Support the further development of an ecological tourism (ecotourism) industry in the county and region to build environmental and cultural awareness, and benefit the local economy. - G. Support the further development of an agricultural tourism (agri-tourism) industry in the county and region to build awareness of the importance of agriculture to the County, an understanding of operations, and benefit the local economy. - H. Support the increase of businesses that serve the aging and retirement population. - I. Encourage the growth of business clusters based on similar or complementary industries. - J. Promote business retention, expansion, and recruitment efforts that are consistent with the county's comprehensive plan. - K. Support existing businesses by establishing public-private partnerships. - L. Support the pursuit of local, state and federal funding and assistance that will help local businesses become more competitive. - M. Distinguish and promote features unique to the county in order to compete and complement the region.
+- A. Encourage long term business investments that generate net fiscal benefits to the County, protect environmental quality, and provide increase to net personal income. - B. Support incentives to those businesses of all sizes which demonstrate a commitment to protecting the environment and enhancing the County's quality of life. - C. Promote economic opportunity for all residents, including unemployed, underemployed, and special needs populations. - D. Encourage diversified economic development to achieve and maintain a balanced tax base. - E. Support agriculture, forestry, manufacturing, tourism, the arts, and related support services as strong components of the local economy. - F. Support the further development of an ecological tourism (ecotourism) industry in the county and region to build environmental and cultural awareness, and benefit the local economy. - G. Support the further development of an agricultural tourism (agri-tourism) industry in the county and region to build awareness of the importance of agriculture to the County, an understanding of operations, and benefit the local economy. - H. Support the increase of businesses that serve the aging and retirement population. - I. Attract retirees to Burnett County to benefit from their intellectual capital, entrepreneurial ventures, and community contributions. - J. Encourage the growth of business clusters based on similar or complementary industries. - K. Promote business retention, expansion, and recruitment efforts that are consistent with the county's comprehensive plan. - L. Support existing businesses by establishing public-private partnerships. - M. Support the pursuit of local, state and federal funding and assistance that will help local businesses become more competitive. - N. Distinguish and promote features unique to the county in order to compete and complement the region. - O. Support the development of a "creative economy" including cultural goods and services that impact the economy by generating jobs, revenue, and quality of life. - P. Encourage the growth of "green sector" businesses (products and services that protect or enhance the world's natural systems, encourage new sources of clean energy, or those which directly or indirectly reduce negative impacts on the environment) within the County.